 Reports can be generated using either a Standard Report Template or Custom Report Template.
 A “template” is simply a format definition for how the report will look (i.e., the placement of graphics, font type and size, border styles, etc.).
 The Standard Report Template is an “off-the-shelf” doForms format that you can use for your reports.
 As described in more detail below, even though it is “standard”, it still provides numerous settings to help you control the content and appearance of standard reports.

-In comparison, Custom Report Templates provide you FULL control over the content and appearance of your reports.
-Custom Report Templates are created by YOU, using Microsoft Excel and uploaded to your website.
+In comparison, Custom Report Templates provide you full control over the content and appearance of your reports.
+Custom Report Templates are created by you, using Microsoft Excel and uploaded to your website.
 If you know how to format your Excel documents, then you are already an expert at building Custom Report Templates, which can include almost any formatting, calculation and charting function of Excel.
 See Create custom report templates, Format custom report templates and Manage custom report templates for more information.

 PDF vs. Excel Output